Insert card: Michael Jordan legacy

 In April 2009, the company announcement that longtime company spokesman Michael Jordan would be honored with an 1,170-card tribute insert set chronicling every single Chicago Bulls game Jordan played in.
 The set will begin with his NBA debut on October 26, 1984, through his final Bulls appearance in Game 6 of the NBA Finals on June 14, 1998.

 The 1,170-card set will pack out across four 2009 Upper Deck basketball products: Lineage (April 1); Radiance (April 29); Upper Deck (Sept.
 22); and First Edition (Sept.
 29).
 Each of the cards will include MJ's specific box score stats from the game in question.
 The set will be given every card some historical significance as the overall set captures every game Jordan ever played with the Bulls, regular-season and playoff battles included.
 The cards will fall, on average, 1:4 packs across all four brands.

 In addition to the 1,170 Jordan game cards, Upper Deck also included 100 different game-used memorabilia cards, each one crash-numbered to 23.
 The cards will sport swatches from Michael's game-worn jerseys.
 More than 100 different action photos showing Michael through the years were used for card front photography.

 Champs Hockey

-Upper Deck's Champs Hockey release from 2008–09 featured insert cards with bone fragments from creatures like the woolly mammoth and woolly rhinoceros.
+Upper Deck's Champs Hockey release in 2008–09 featured insert cards with bone fragments from creatures like the woolly mammoth and woolly rhinoceros.
 Articles such as a woolly mammoth femur, Tyrannosaurus Rex tooth, and Triceratops vertebrae were other items found in the bone fragments cards.